qjiangzhao/TEtrimmer/README.md

                                   patterns in a comma-separated list, like: CA,TA,GA (no spaces; the order of patterns determines the priority for the search).
 Default:
                                   CA

+  --poly_patterns TEXT            The 3' end of LINE and SINE elements often contains characteristic sequences such as
+                                  poly(A), poly(T), or short tandem repeats.
+TEtrimmer identifies the presence of those feature sequences to help to define the 3' end boundary of LINE or SINE elements.
+You can provide multiple end patterns in a comma-separate list, like:
+                                  A,T,TA (No space; the order of patterns determines the priority for the search).
+                                  Default: A

+  --poly_len INTEGER              Define the minimum length requirement of the poly pattern from the parameter
+                                  --poly_patterns.
+Default: 10

+  --define_perfect INTEGER        Define the minimum copy number that the output TE consensus sequence can be
+                                  evaluated as "Perfect".
+Default: 30

   --help                          Show this message and exit.
 ```